Content available exclusively for subscribers

 He won’t say what they need to get better at, but I have no issue doing it.

 *More passing touchdowns – just 12 TD passes in 12 games.
 That isn’t enough in a passing league.
-Drake Maye is 23.
+Drake Maye has 23.

 *More consistent run defense.
 Atlanta’s Bijan Robinson ran all over them, and their run defense in the second half against Baltimore wasn’t great, with a pair of two-yard Derrick Henry TD’s where he waltzed into the end zone, and a 17-yard run by Henry from his goalline, which should never happen, giving the Ravens much-needed breathing room.